natesworksdev/Ryujinx/README.md

  - **Audio**

    Audio is partially supported.
-We support [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed) and use a C# wrapper for [libsoundio](http://libsound.io/) as a fallback.
+We use C# wrappers for [OpenAL](https://openal.org/downloads/OpenAL11CoreSDK.zip) (installation needed), the main audio backend, and [libsoundio](http://libsound.io/) as the fallback.
 Our current Opus implementation is incomplete.

 - **CPU**